ni/vscode-ni-python-dataplugins/README.md

 ## Snippets

 This extension defines a few helpful __Snippets__ that extend the auto-completion capabilities of VSCode.
-Start typing and press __Ctrl+Space__ to see a list of suggestions.
+Start typing and press __Ctrl+Space__ to display a list of suggestions.

-Use the following __Snippets__ to quickly select one of the supported data types:
+Use the following __Snippets__ to quickly select a supported data type:

 - `DataTypeChnFloat32`
 - `DataTypeChnFloat64`